-After a few gruelling days, the wait was over and I opened that all important email – I had made it into the final ten!
-On top of that, the firm were taking us out for lush breakfast at Sky Gardens before the awards ceremony.
+After a few gruelling days, the wait was over and I opened that all-important email – I had made it into the final ten!
+On top of that, the firm were taking us out for a lush breakfast at the Sky Gardens before the awards ceremony.
 The whole day was immensely enjoyable, the food exquisite and the company even better.
-Although I didn’t win, I learnt a great deal about myself throughout the process and I would definitely encourage anyone to apply.
+Although I didn’t win, I learned a great deal about myself throughout the process and I would definitely encourage anyone to apply.

 A few days after the awards, I was offered an internship.
-Now, whilst most people would jump at the chance, accepting it took a few days as it meant being a whole plane ride away from home for the summer.
+Now, while most people would jump at the chance, accepting it took a few days as it meant being a whole plane ride away from home for the summer.
 Now I’m here in Jersey, I’m glad I did!
-As a marketing intern, I feel like the work I’m doing is being valued and will impact the business, especially my project about Classic Cars.
+As a marketing intern, I feel like the work I’m doing is being valued and will impact the business, especially my project about classic cars.
 It’s a great place to be working.
-First Names Group have a presence in 14 different jurisdictions and being in the centre of that means I’m dealing with a variety of different people, projects and departments.
+First Names Group has a presence in 14 different jurisdictions and being in the centre of that means I’m dealing with a variety of different people, projects and departments.

-The first few weeks here have felt like a holiday – I wonder if other interns get to go paddle boarding… My team are great (bar the Love Island chat), ‘Dress Down Fridays’ are great and as First Names would imply- everybody knows your name.
-The best thing about the culture is that there is no hierarchy – it wasn’t until my first week that I realised, at the awards I’d been sitting amongst directors, managing directors, the COO and the CEO!
+The first few weeks here have felt like a holiday – I wonder if other interns get to go paddle boarding… My team is great (bar the Love Island chat), ‘Dress Down Fridays’ are great and, as First Names would imply, everybody knows your name.
+The best thing about the culture is that there is no hierarchy – it wasn’t until my first week that I realised I’d been sitting among directors, managing directors, the COO and the CEO at the Awards!